NewsAdditional Press Releases and Clips » Up one level

 “Ultimately, our efforts to protect rare plants and animals that live in old-growth forests have prevailed,” said Dave Werntz, “but the cooperative agreement to improve effectiveness and efficiency was blocked in court by the timber industry.
 These remain strange times.”

 Here is an anniversary that fish and wildlife can celebrate!
 One of the Forest Service’s most important and successful initiatives, for Washington and around the nation, Legacy Roads and Trails Program, is five years old.
 Pulling and fixing roads requires skilled high paid operators, which contributes to local economies.

 More than 2,000 visitors reported nearly 300 sightings online to i90wildlifewatch.org from the survey area stretching from North Bend to Easton on Interstate 90.
 The results are summarized in a 2012 annual report.

 Marbled murrelets and their old forest habitat in the Pacific Northwest will remain protected after a federal judge in 2013 rejected the timber industry's third attempt to deny them critical habitat under the Endangered Species Act.

 What's new?
 A National Fish and Wildlife Climate Adaptation Strategy allies closely with Conservation Northwest's regional work connecting habitat and wildlife addressing climate change.

-On March 12, 2013 - with scores of people giving testimony - the Whatcom County Council approves a lands transfer, creating the way for a new Lake Whatcom Forest Park Preserve.
+In March 2013, the Whatcom County Council approved a lands transfer creating the way for a new Lake Whatcom forest park.